CruxGarden/api/README.md

 - **GRAFTS** — Cruxes which connect to a Crux laterally, its associations and resonances.

 These four Dimensions capture the fundamental ways that Cruxes, or ideas, relate to one another.

+The power of a system that models ideas at this fundamantal level is that anything you can conceive can likely be built inside Crux Garden.

+Along with Cruxs and Dimensions, there are several other types which will be discussed in the future.
+Until then, feel free to look through the schema or the Open API spec to learn how to use the provided tooling.

+For further reading on the goals and ambitions of Crux Garden, read up on the history of the [Digital Garden](https://maggieappleton.com/garden-history) movement and become familar with the 1945 essay [As We May Think](https://en.wikipedia.org/wiki/As_We_May_Think) by Vannevar Bush.

 ## Getting Started